firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 All the little lights in our apartment flickered, as though a strong wind was blowing through.
 The room’s broad window-ledges disappeared along with the oil-lamps and fireworks and rangoli—and Lord Yama.

 "Damn," said Mom.
 "I’d hoped they’d hold off until tomorrow.
-I’m so sorry kids.
+I’m so sorry, kids.
 Tonight’s battle could be crucial.
 The War is at a turning point right now."

 Mom’s turquoise-blue saree morphed into her silver Battle Station uniform.
 She pulled us in for a long hug before rushing out the door.
 She’d be needed in the Situation Room with all the other Telepaths.